What is a Root Canal?

-While many dental practitioners feel comfortable performing root canal procedures on their patients, if they feel that a root canal procedure is very complicated or out of their comfort zone, they will refer their patient to an Endodontist.
+While many dental practitioners feel comfortable performing root canal procedures on their patients, if they feel that a root canal therapy is very complicated or out of their comfort zone, they will refer their patient to an Endodontist.

-- Preparing for Root Canal Treatment
+Preparing for Root Canal

 What is an Endodontist?